SerenaDonadi/FORCE_Analyses/README.md

 - compare these values to the measured temperatures from the gillnet data to see how well they correspond.

+Update: repoeated values in the file, something went wrong with the extraction.
+Waiting for new data

 ###
 Questions about detonation dataset:
 ###